nanos-world/docs/getting_started/ScriptingQuickStart.rst

 Introduction
 ------------

-Adding functionalities and gamemode features into nanos.world is simpler than it looks!
-In this Quick Start Guide, you will learn how to setup a Package in nanos.world and program your first Lua scripting functionality.
+Adding functionalities and gamemode features into nanos world is simpler than it looks!
+In this Quick Start Guide, you will learn how to setup a Package in nanos world and program your first Lua scripting functionality.

 Packages